We often hear the questions (mentioned below) when someone decides to start the Agile journey or look for more valuable Agile and Scrum Certificates.

-- What kind of Scrum and agile workshop suitable for me?
+- What kind of Scrum and Agile workshop is suitable for me?

-- Can I go for Scrum Master Training or Product Owner Training?
+- Should I go for Scrum Master Training or Product Owner Training?

-- I am a tester and wanted to learn agile testing but how?
+- I am a tester and want to learn agile testing but how should I?

-- Which Certificate of Scrum Master?
-CSM, PSM or PMI-ACP?
+- Which Scrum Master Certification should I choose?
+CSM, PSM, or PMI-ACP?

-- I am working in a scrum for the last 2-3 years but now looking for the certificate so which one?
+- I am working in Scrum for the last 2-3 years but now looking for the Scrum certification so which one should I go for?

-- Which agile and scrum certificate carry more value in the job market?
+- Which agile and scrum certificates carry more value in the job market?

-- I have a working knowledge of Agile and Scrum but looking for a certificate to change job so which certificate will help me more?
+- I have a working knowledge of Agile and Scrum but looking for a certificate to change jobs so which certificate will help me more?

 Be careful while choosing the Scrum Alliance workshop because some of the trainers are not rated well.
 Below parameters can be applied while choosing.